NOUIY/aws-cdk-guide/v2/bootstrapping-env.md

 }
 ```

-Over time, the bootstrap stack, including the resources that are created and permissions they require, may change\.
-With future changes, you may need to modify the permissions required to bootstrap an environment\.
+Over time, the bootstrap stack, including the resources that are created and permissions they require, may change.
+With future changes, you may need to modify the permissions required to bootstrap an environment.

 ## Customize bootstrapping<a name="bootstrapping-env-customize"></a>

 If the default bootstrap template doesn’t suit your needs, you can customize the bootstrapping of resources into your environment in the following ways:
-+ Use command line options with the `cdk bootstrap` command – This method is best for making small, specific changes that are supported through command line options\.
++ Use command line options with the `cdk bootstrap` command – This method is best for making small, specific changes that are supported through command line options.
-+ Modify the default bootstrap template and deploy it – This method is best for making complex changes or if you want complete control over the configuration of resources provisioned during bootstrapping\.
++ Modify the default bootstrap template and deploy it – This method is best for making complex changes or if you want complete control over the configuration of resources provisioned during bootstrapping.

-For more information on customizing bootstrapping, see [Customize AWS CDK bootstrapping](bootstrapping-customizing.md)\.
+For more information on customizing bootstrapping, see [Customize AWS CDK bootstrapping](bootstrapping-customizing.md).

 ## Bootstrapping with CDK Pipelines<a name="bootstrapping-env-pipelines"></a>